btskinner/lpo9951/compatibility/index.md

-*except* when that backslash comes before a character, such as a backtick `` ` ``, that Stata is accustomed to treating in its own special fashion (as the beginning of a local macro, for example), but now interprets as normal character escaped with the blackslash.
+*except* when that backslash comes before a character, such as a backtick `` ` ``, that Stata is accustomed to treating in its own special fashion (as the beginning of a local macro, for example), but now interprets as normal character escaped with the backslash.

 ### Example